 - Apergy (APY) “Regular Way” trading: May 9, 2018

-The distribution ratio is used to calculate how many shares in the SpinCo Parent Company investors receive in the spin-off.
+The distribution ratio is used to calculate how many shares in the SpinCo the Parent Company investors will receive in the spin-off.

 In the Dover/Apergy example above, a Dover shareholder who owned 10 shares would’ve received 5 shares of Apergy.

 The best way to learn about all the key aspects in a spin-off transaction is to go through a real example to highlight and explain the actual press releases, SEC filings, and presentations.

 On November 13, 2014, Graham Holdings Company (GHC) announced the separation of Cable One, a Graham Holdings subsidiary, from Graham Holdings.
 The transaction was structured as a tax-free spin-off.